davidramiro/Marlin-Ai3M/README.md

 - Choose the correct hex file:
 - For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX-TMC2208.hex`
-- For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-TMC2208_flipped.hex`
+- If you use TMC2208 and already reversed your connectors, use `Marlin-AI3M-XXXXXX-TMC2208_reversed.hex`
+- If you use a newer version of the TMC2208 that doesn't require the connector to be reversed (TMC2208 "v2.0" written on the PCB, chip on the top side), please also use `Marlin-AI3M-XXXXXX-TMC2208_reversed.hex`.
 - If you use the original stepper motor drivers, use `Marlin-AI3M-XXXXXX-stock_drivers.hex`.
-- If you use a newer version of the TMC2208 that doesn't require the connector to be flipped (e.g. BIQU TMC2208, KINGPRINT TMC2208), please use `Marlin-AI3M-XXXXXX-TMC2208_flipped.hex`.

 ### Or compile it yourself: